-However, simple and clear rules on consumer disclosures are key for a smooth and efficient process.
-In this respect, the cumulative impact of the Solvency II Directive, the PRIIPs Regulation, the IDD and the General Data Protection Regulation (GDPR) led to an excessive increase in the number of individual disclosures that distributors are required to make to a customer at the precontractual stage when selling an IBIP.
-The number of disclosures for the online sale of an IBIP by an intermediary has now reached an infeasible 161 and will increase even further with the new SFDR and the Taxonomy Regulation (TR), up to 190 pieces of pre-contractual disclosures.
+However, paperless transactions and simple and clear rules on consumer disclosures are key for a smooth and efficient distribution process.
+In this respect, the following obstacles can be highlighted:

+- We welcome the fact that Article 14 of the PRIIP Regulation allows for the provision of the KID via electronic means, including via a website that meets specific criteria.
+However, the use of paper as a default requirement for the provision of information is not in line with growing digitalisation.
+Pre-contractual documents should be available in an electronic format by default, but on paper on request, except where the contract between the retail investor and the distributor took place via digital means, where the alternative option could be printable on request.
+This would avoid creating obstacles to pure digital players, while still allowing retail investors to print a paper copy of the precontractual disclosures, if they feel the need. - The cumulative impact of the Solvency II Directive, the PRIIPs Regulation, the IDD and the General Data Protection Regulation (GDPR) led to an excessive increase in the number of individual disclosures that distributors are required to make to a customer at the precontractual stage when selling an IBIP.
+The number of disclosures for the online sale of an IBIP by an intermediary has now reached an infeasible 161 and will increase even further with the SFDR and the Taxonomy Regulation to reach 190 pieces of precontractual disclosure.
 Moreover, Solvency II, the PRIIPs Regulation, the IDD, the PEPP Regulation and the Distance Marketing Directive require the cumulative disclosure of fully or partially equivalent information to consumers.
-Examples include fully equivalent information on the insurer's identity, the duration of the contract, the description of the underlying instruments, the description of the surrender /cooling-off periods, the risks and the existence and details of procedures for complaints.
-In addition, partially equivalent information also needs to be provided, including the product benefits, the costs/payment and the tax arrangements.
+Examples include fully equivalent information on the insurer's identity, the duration of the contract, the description of the underlying instruments, the description of the surrender/cooling-off periods, the risks and the existence and details of procedures for complaints.
+In addition, partially equivalent information needs to be provided, including the product benefits, the costs/payment and the tax arrangements.